simonesilvestroni/ssil-website/_posts/2023-01-25-duolingo-from-italian-to-english-is-not-good.md

 First and foremost, the course is undisputedly at an elementary level, therefore, even after completing all 47 units, an Italian could be a quasi-decent tourist at best — especially in the United States — or simply be able to better manage non-mothertongue clients speaking English at work, in Italy.

-Of course, it didn't serve my goal of reviewing the language.
+It didn't serve my goal of reviewing the language.
 I completed it in a very few days without perceiving any complication as long as I proceeded along the units.
-Maybe that's my fault, however I wasn't introduced to the low level of difficulty.
+Maybe it's just my perception, because I wasn't introduced to level of difficulty.

 ## American English